Home

 by Les Dollin, ANBRC

-Australian blue banded bees (Amegilla) can be encouraged to nest in small portable nest blocks.
+Australian blue banded bees (Amegilla) can be encouraged to nest in small portable clay nest blocks in your Bee Hotel.
 Follow these step by step instructions and make your own nest blocks for your native blue banded bees.

 Download PDF version (size: 370K)